rails/rails/guides/source/action_mailer_basics.md

 Any key-value pair passed to [`with`][] becomes the `params` for the Mailer action.
 For example, `with(user: @user, account: @user.account)` makes `params[:user]` and `params[:account]` available in the Mailer action.

-With the above Mailer and views set up, if you create a new `User`, you can examine the logs to see the welcome email being sent.
+With the above mailer, view, and controller set up, if you create a new `User`, you can examine the logs to see the welcome email being sent.
 The log file will show the text and HTML versions being sent, like this:

 ```bash
 [ActiveJob] [ActionMailer::MailDeliveryJob] [ec4b3786-b9fc-4b5e-8153-9153095e1cbf] Delivered mail 6661f55087e34_1380c7eb86934d@Bhumis-MacBook-Pro.local.mail (19.9ms)